KxSystems/protobufkdb/docs/reference.md

 1.  adds it as a path to be searched when dynamically importing `.proto` file definitions
 1.  returns generic null

-Establishes virtual file system mappings such that the import locations appear under the current directory, similar to the `PATH` environment variable.
+establishes virtual file system mappings such that the import locations appear under the current directory, similar to the `PATH` environment variable.
 Can be called more than once to specify multiple import locations.

 Where your `.proto` file definition imports other `.proto` files (including recursively), these must also be available on the import paths.

-??? detail "Importing Google's .proto files"
+> Importing Google's `.proto` files
+>

-    The regular `.proto` files provided by Google are available in the install package (either when downloaded or built from source) under the `proto` subdirectory.
+> The regular `.proto` files provided by Google are available in the install package (either when downloaded or built from source) under the `proto` subdirectory.
+>

-    For examples `kdb_type_specifier.proto` imports `google/protobuf/descriptor.proto` which is available in the `proto` subdirectory.
+> For examples `kdb_type_specifier.proto` imports `google/protobuf/descriptor.proto` which is available in the `proto` subdirectory.

 ```q
 // successful execution